pranavsr97/Image-Processing/README.md

 **Program 1: Distorting image**

-Given an image, the program distorts ot to the given co-ordinates.
+Given an image, the program distorts the image according to the given co-ordinates.
 The program accepts the image path, and the co-ordinates as arguments.
 Geometric transformation was done using OpenCV's inbuilt library, getPerspectiveTransform and warpPerspective.
 On running the program, the image is distorted as per the given co-ordinates and saved as final.jpg

 _To run:_